WilliamAlexanderMorrison/containers/README.md

+# Creating a Raspberry Pi NTP Server with docker-compose
-# Introduction of my use-case
+## Introduction of my use-case

 * I am attemping to force security for my home network by way of the controls available on my router.
 * I desire to prevent all internet traffic in or out for most of my IoT devices.